Psychology at Ulster University promises high quality teaching in a supportive learning environment.

 Level 6

-At the final level, you will be able to choose from a range of optional modules concerned with advanced topics in psychology.
-Topics covered include theoretical and applied issues in social psychology, the development of social behaviour in children and young people, psychology in organisations, health psychology, psychopharmacology, behavioural neuroscience, mental health, forensic psychology, and clinical & counselling psychology.
+At the final level, you will design and complete an independent research project as well as take the Psychology at Work module where you will use psychology to help solve real world problems.
+You will also be able to choose from a range of optional modules concerned with advanced topics in psychology.
+Topics covered include theoretical and applied issues in social psychology, the development of social behaviour, understanding sport and exercise psychology, health psychology, psychopharmacology, behavioural neuroscience, applied behavioural analysis, forensic psychology, and clinical & counselling psychology.

 Content